Indigenous Artist in Residence

 Pendulum: An Indigenous Showcase

 Produced by Lindsay Delaronde in partnership with the Belfry Theatre, Pendulum was a community-focused project, honouring Indigenous worldviews in relation to reconciliation and community healing.
-The show had multiple acts featuring traditional and contemporary performances.
-Thank you to everyone who attended!
+The show's multiple acts featured traditional and contemporary performances.
 Learn more.

 ACHoRd Site Performance Art

 The ACHoRd performance art piece co-created by a group of 13 Indigenous and non-Indigenous women, was performed on the steps of the Legislature as a part of the lead-up to Canada’s 150th on Sunday, June 25, 2017.
 Co-facilitated by Indigenous Artist in Residence Lindsay Delaronde and Monique Salez, owner and Artistic Director of Raino Dance Studio, ACHoRd represented the harmonization of many stories, lived experiences, and individuals in unity.

 Earlier that year, Delaronde put out a call for female movers, singers, actors, and drummers of both First Nation and non-First Nation origin to participate in a collaborative, performative artwork.
 For 11 weeks, the group of women met for four hours every weekend to develop the art piece.

 The movements were created from the personal stories of each participant as well as from the desire to resist, reclaim, and take action as a community of women.
 Creating culturally-infused public performances grounded in local protocol, history and Indigenous resurgence is a passion of Delaronde's and guides her creative practice.
 ACHoRd aimed to dismantle existing hypocrisies and injustices in the colonial legislative system while proposing new partnerships to reclaim women’s voices, bodies and politics.

 There were opportunities for audience participation during the performance.
 Audience members could support the group by wearing a gray top and black pants, shorts or skirt, or keep pace with the group through sound, which required attending two final rehearsals.